armbian/documentation/docs/Process_Managing_Workflow.md

 * **Epic** - useful as placeholders for large requirements.
 Common objective, overall goals, contains several stories.
 * **Story** - Smallest units of functionality that can be achieved in one or two weeks.
 Non-technical language.
 * **Task** - Work that is clearly defined usually by people that will do the work.
 Specific, technical language.
-* **Bug** - malfunction of the system, an error, flaw, or a default in the system, that causes an incorrect result.

 &nbsp;

 &nbsp;

 ![Theme vs Epic vs User Story vs Task](images/product-backlog-structure.png)

+## Special Issue Type

+* **Bug** - malfunction of the system, an error, flaw, or a default in the system, that causes an incorrect result.

 ## Work Queue